coreos/etcd-operator/doc/alpha-features.md

 # Alpha Features

-Tracking document for alpha features of Kubernetes that etcd operators makes use of.
+Tracking document for alpha features of Kubernetes that etcd operator makes use of.

 We track these alpha features as their behavior may change or be deprecated between Kubernetes versions.
 Therefore clusters that use these features need to keep track of any potential changes in upstream releases.